SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 Another slightly cute detail: Pfizer's presentation ran long, and when they attempted to review the Israeli data that had already been discussed, the chair cut them off.
-I admit that as a former pharma scientist, it's a gleeful fantasy of mine to be able to tell a senior VP of a pharma company to sit down and shut up.
+I admit that as a now-retired pharma research scientist, it's a gleeful fantasy of mine to be able to tell a senior VP of a pharma company to sit down and shut up.
 (Perhaps I am a bad person.
 But it's hard to resist the cravings for a teensy slice of [schadenfreude pie](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/).)

 The public comment period was as crazy a mixed bag as one might expect, including fairly